DungKHoang/Import-Export-OneView-Resources/README.md

       - Import-**OV**resources / Export-**OV**resources.ps1

 You need to download/use the corresponding OneView PowerShell library.
-You can search for the POSH version on www.PowerShellGallery.com using the keyword OneView.
+You can search for the POSH version on powerShellGallery using the keyword OneView.

 Here is an example on how to install OneView 5.20
 ```